wdawson/okta.github.io/_source/_posts/2018-08-27-build-crud-app-vuejs-netcore.md

 You will install the most popular Bootstrap package for Vue, [bootstrap-vue](https://github.com/bootstrap-vue/bootstrap-vue).
 It might not be the official package since there is no official Bootstrap Vue plugin, but with 6k stars and over 150 contributors, it's a great choice.

-We will use the latest version, which is at the time of writing this post 2.0 RC11:
+Use the latest version, which is at the time of writing this post 2.0 RC11:

 ```sh
 npm i bootstrap-vue@2.0.0-rc.11
 ```

-Now you want to register the BootstrapVue plugin inside your `main.js` file (inside `src` folder):
+Now register the BootstrapVue plugin inside your `main.js` file (inside `src` folder):

 ```js
 import BootstrapVue from 'bootstrap-vue'